Trickfest/rpn-calc/README.md

 ### Cross platform for both development and deployment

-Again, mostly for the fun of it, the project should be as flexible as possible with reqards to development and deployment environments.
+Again, mostly for the fun of it, the project should be as flexible as possible with regards to development and deployment environments.
 For example, Vim and the command line running on Ubuntu should be a supported developer setup.
 On the opposite end of the spectrum, using a full-blow IDE such as Visual Studio on Windows should be an option as well.